Commercial Bank (Champaign, IL)

 Article Text

-Illinois Students Lose Money in Closed Banks CHAMPAIGN III., Jan.
-18 (UP) The First National bank, with deposits of $6,000,000, closed today.
-Hundreds of University of IIIIthe nois bank students had their money in The sign On a (ront window said: "Suspended by Order of directors.
-National bank examiners have taken charge."
-A short time later the Commercial Bank of Champsign, also a depository for University of IIIInots students, in which many of them had accounts, was closed by the directors.
-A sign on the door read: "This bank is suspended by reasen of the closing of the First National bank of Champaign, one
+STUDENT FUNDS TIED UP The First National Bank, with de posits $6,000,000 closed today. of Illinois students had their money in the bank. short time later the Commercial Bank Champaign, also pository for University of Illinois funds which many students had was closed by the accounts, rectors.
+The Commercial had approximately $500,000 sign on the door read: "This bank suspended by reason closing the First National the Bank of Champaign, one of its depositories."

 Article Text